martis42/depend_on_what_you_use/README.md

 Examples for this can be seen at the [recursion test cases](test/aspect/recursion).

-## Ensure a proper split between public and private dependencies
+## Implementation_deps

-Starting with version 5.0.0 Bazel offers experimental features to distinguish between public (aka interface) and private (aka implementation) dependencies for `cc_library`.
+Starting with version 5.0.0 Bazel offers experimental feature [`implementation_deps`](https://docs.bazel.build/versions/5.0.0/be/c-cpp.html#cc_library.implementation_deps) to distinguish between public (aka interface) and private (aka implementation) dependencies for `cc_library`.
-The private dependencies are not made available to users of the library to trim down dependency trees.
+Headers from the private dependencies are not made available to users of the library to trim down dependency trees.

 DWYU analyzes the usage of headers from the dependencies and can raise an error if a dependency is used only in private files, but not put into the private dependency attribute.

-### Implementation_deps

-:warning: **`implementation_deps` is being removed again with Bazel 6.0.0**.
-See [Interface_deps](#Interface_deps) for the forward path, which is however as well only in experimental stage.

-Bazel 5.0.0 introduces the experimental feature [`implementation_deps`](https://docs.bazel.build/versions/5.0.0/be/c-cpp.html#cc_library.implementation_deps for `cc_library`.
-In short, this enables you to specify dependencies which are only relevant for your `srcs` files and are not made available to users of the library.

-DWYU can report dependencies which are only used in private sources and should be moved from `deps` to `implementation_deps`.
+Meaning, it can find dependencies which should be move from `deps` to `implementation_deps`.

 Activate this behavior via:
 ```